Sygil-Dev/sygil-webui/README.md

 If you use this feature, batch count will be ignored, because the number of pictures to produce depends on your prompts, but batch size will still work (generating multiple pictures at the same time for a small speed boost).

-### Flagging (Broken after UI changed to gradio.Blocks() see [Flag button missing from new UI](https://github.com/sd-webui/stable-diffusion-webui/issues/50))
-Click the Flag button under the output section, and generated images will be saved to `log/images` directory, and generation parameters will be appended to a csv file `log/log.csv` in the `/sd` directory.

-> but every image is saved, why would I need this?

-If you're like me, you experiment a lot with prompts and settings, and only few images are worth saving.
-You can just save them using right click in browser, but then you won't be able to reproduce them later because you will not know what exact prompt created the image.
-If you use the flag button, generation paramerters will be written to csv file, and you can easily find parameters for an image by searching for its filename.

 ### Copy-paste generation parameters
 A text output provides generation parameters in an easy to copy-paste form for easy sharing.